influxdata/sandbox/documentation/static/tutorials/flux-getting-started.md

 If you already have been running InfluxDB and have data that you wish to maintain and use, you need to convert your existing TSM-based shards to TSI-supported shards.

 Use `influx_inspect buildtsi` for converting your TSM-based shards to TSI-based shards.
-You can read more about using [`influx_inspect buildtsi` here.](https://docs.influxdata.com/influxdb/v1.6/tools/influx_inspect/#buildtsi)
+You can read more about using [building TSI here.](https://docs.influxdata.com/influxdb/v1.6/tools/influx_inspect/#buildtsi)

 ### Start InfluxDB and Chronograf
 InfluxDB and Chronograf are all run as separate daemonized processes and must be started separately.